PoisotLab/ms_betacov_mapping/README.md

-could generate high local diversity of viruses through host switching and viral recombination (see *e.g.* [@Latinne2020OriCro], as well as the discovery of recombinant viruses with genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [@Wu2021ComSur]).
+could generate high local diversity of viruses through host switching and viral recombination (see *e.g.* [@Latinne2020OriCro], as well as the discovery of recombinant viruses with genetic material from both the SARS-CoV and SARS-CoV-2 branches of the Sarbecovirus lineage [@Wu2021ComSur]).Both of these regions are priority areas for sampling, especially given predictions that they contain many bat hosts of undiscovered betacoronaviruses [@Becker2022OptPre;

-Both of these regions are priority areas for sampling, especially given predictions that they contain many bat hosts of undiscovered betacoronaviruses [@Becker2022OptPre; @Cohen2022SamStr].
+@Cohen2022SamStr].
 However, both the evolutionary and ecological aspects of emergence risk are higher in southeast Asia---a fact that will only become more relevant, as bats track shifting climates and exchange viruses with other species, creating a hotspot of elevated cross-species transmission unique to the region [@Carlson2022CliCha; @Muylaert2022PreFut].
-Our results should be robust to under-sampling in high-risk regions: the discovery of new hosts would increase uniqueness and host diversity, which would result in elevated risk of emergence.
-Furthermore, the purpose of our risk decomposition framework is to be informative at large (biogeographic) spatial scales.
-For this reason, we expect that the big picture of bats-betacoronavirus interactions is well known enough to be robust to future discovery of bat hosts.

 Our trivariate additive mapping of components of risk (@fig:trivariate) aims to elicit the complexity of spatial cross-species transmission risk beyond the mere